Gnarus-G/cnat/README.md

 cnat prefix -i legacy-tw.css --prefix 'legacy-' ./src
 ```

-**Pro Tip**: Run your code formatter before running `cnat`.
-Check the formatted code into version control.
-Then run the command, and run your code formatter again.
-Now you can go through and check the git diffs to make sure everything is
-allright.

 By default, `cnat prefix` will crawl through all the `class=*`, `className=*` in jsx elements and `className:*` in a `React.createElement` calls, inside of `ts|js|tsx|jsx` files.
 It will match any class in the source code with classes found in `legacy-tw.css` (which contains every style that tailwind generates based on your config).